 In addition to walking around and popping into shops there are also special programs about slavery, street-side debates, life of colonial women, meet famous Revolutionaries like Thomas Jefferson, play some children’s games, and etc.

-If we had the full day we would have done the $50 day pass but since we only had the afternoon, Will and I did the Sampler Pass for $25 dollars.
+If we had the full day we would have probably done the $50 day pass but since we only had the afternoon, Will and I did the Sampler Pass for $25 dollars.
 And there are plenty of other options for multi-day passes to spend longer in the city.